refractionPOINT/lce_doc/docs/deploy_sensor.md

 ### Windows
 Executing the installer via the command line, pass the `-i INSTALLATION_KEY` argument where `INSTALLATION_KEY` is the key mentioned above.
 This will install the sensor as a Windows service and trigger its enrollment.

+You may also install the Windows sensor using the MSI version.
+With the MSI, install using: `installer.msi WRAPPED_ARGUMENTS="INSTALLATION_KEY"`.

 #### System Requirements
 The LimaCharlie.io agent supports Windows XP 32 bit and up (32 and 64 bit).
 However, Windows XP and 2003 support is for the